openfl/OpenFLDevelopersGuide/using-the-textfield-class/selecting-and-manipulating-text.md

 You can apply a collection of TextFormat object properties to the selection to change the text appearance.
 For more information about applying a collection of TextFormat properties to selected text, see

-“Formatting ranges of text
+"Formatting ranges of text

-within a text field” on page 383
+within a text field" on page 383

 .